srikanth-sfu/CoMix/README.md

 ### Background Extraction using Temporal Median Filtering

-Please refer to the folder `./background_extraction` for the codes to extract backgrounds using temporal median filtering.
+Please refer to the folder `./background_extraction` for the codes to extract backgrounds using temporal median filtering

 ### Data